kyma-project/kyma/components/telemetry-operator/README.md

 See the flags that configure all ConfigMaps, Secret and DaemonSet names in [main.go](main.go).

-Further design decisions and test results are documented in the [Dynamic Logging Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-logging) concept documentation.
+Further design decisions and test results are documented in [Dynamic Logging Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-logging).

 ### Configurable Tracing

 >**Configurable tracing is still in development and not active with the default Kyma settings.**

-The trace controller creates a [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) deployment and related Kubernetes objects from a `TracePipeline` custom resource.
-The collector is configured to receive traces via the OTLP and OpenCensus protocols and forwards the received traces to a configurable OTLP backend.
+The trace controller creates an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) deployment and related Kubernetes objects from a `TracePipeline` custom resource.
+The collector is configured to receive traces using the OTLP and OpenCensus protocols, and forwards the received traces to a configurable OTLP backend.

 See [Dynamic Trace Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-tracing) for further information.

 ### Configurable Monitoring

 Configurable monitoring is not implemented yet.
-Future plans are documented in the [Dynamic Monitoring Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-monitoring) concept.
+Future plans are documented in [Dynamic Monitoring Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-monitoring).

 ## Development